kabyl-ulan/scripts-db-migration/README.md

 - Unit tests and integration tests locations to be confirmed
 - API endpoint testing with Swagger validation

-## Roles and Permissions
-The system supports multiple user roles:
-- Ministry officials (role: 2) - Ministry of Education staff
-- University administrators (role: 3) - University administrative staff
-- Commission representatives (role: 6) - University admission committee
-- Applicants (role: 5) - Students applying to universities

 Each role has specific permissions for different API endpoints as defined in the authorization middleware.

 ## Key API Endpoints
-- `/api/auth/` - Authentication (login, register, token validation, etc.)
+- `/api/auth/` - Authentication (login, token validation, etc.)
-- `/api/abiturient/` - Applicant functionality and applications
-- `/api/university/` - University management
-- `/api/country/` - Country management
-- `/api/users/` - User management
-- `/api/settings/` - User settings and profile updates
-- `/api/shared/` - Shared resources (genders, countries, regions, etc.)
-- `/api/email/` - Email verification functionality

-## Database Schema
-The system uses PostgreSQL with stored procedures for complex operations.
-Key database objects include:
-- Users table for different user roles
-- University management tables
-- Applicant information tables
-- Application tracking tables
-- Localization tables for multilingual support

 The SQL directory contains stored procedures for different operations like university grid display, authentication functions, and data updates.

 ## Build Process
 The application uses:
 1. TypeScript compiler (tsc) to transpile TypeScript to JavaScript
-2. Webpack to bundle the compiled output into a single file (edugate.js)
+2. Webpack to bundle the compiled output into a single file
 3. Terser plugin for minification during the webpack build process

 ## Configuration Files